 After that experience they moved me from LG Works Switzerland; it is a place called Zoom.
 I worked in what we call a Trajectory meter.
 After about nine months, I returned to Nigeria, the city was still on when I came back, then I was in metering and instrumentation up to 1968.

+And that brought us to the end of the interview.
 Do you have any suggestion or question?
 Drop them in the comment section below.